RSS/Atom feed Twitter

 I use it inverting the order, gaussian blur is the final step to play with pixels and visualization, it allows me to select the best blur pixels for optimal visualization

-solensdatter2 member for over 11 years solensdatter2 15 comments rated this topic with 5/5
+solensdatter2 member for about 12 years solensdatter2 15 comments rated this topic with 5/5

 Very useful, thank you!